PouryaSoleimani/-DOCKER/TUTORIAL.md

 <!--* CONNECTING MONGODB DATABASE TO A DOCKER CONTAINER  -->
 - to connect a database like "MONGOBD" to our container , we must use `-e` command , this stands for <ENVIRONMENT>
 and the variable that we have saved the database address in it is in the <.env> file in out directory :
+        `MONGODB_URI= mongodb://localhost:27017/zoodcode-duck-spawner`

+====> so lets connect the mongodb database with the address above to our front-end , we run this command :
+          `docker run -d -e MONGODB_URI=mongodb://localhost:27017/zoodcode-duck-spawner -p 3000:3000 duck-spawner-api`